Edinburgh-Chemistry-Teaching/MD_ResearchTechniques/paper.md

 The overarching aim of the course is to understand the practical aspects of molecular simulations.
 Within this, the aims are:

 - Use basic command-line interfaces.
-- Use and understand high-performance computing resources.
+- Use and understand the basics of high-performance computing resources.
 - Prepare systems for molecular dynamics simulations and troubleshoot the set-up, simulations and analysis steps.
 - Understand the limitations of the computational chemistry techniques used.